KKsharma99/StoreStash/README.md

 # Supposedly this helps with multiple users pushing
 git push heroku $(git subtree split --prefix=server $(git symbolic-ref --short -q HEAD)):master --force
 ```

+### Android

+The APK was made using https://github.com/xtools-at/Android-PWA-Wrapper

+Ionic also has its own way of building Android bundles.